 Transferring money to the student blocked account (Sperrkonto) in Deutsche bank

 - Step 1: Deutsche bank will then send you an email with your new account number of the blocked account (Sperrkonto) and IBAN code.
 Use these details to transfer the money from your bank account in your country to the new blocked Deutsche bank account.
-Make sure that enough money is transferred to take into account the € 50 administration fee charged by Deutsche bank for this service.
+Make sure that enough money is transferred to take into account the € 150 administration fee (as of Aug.
+2017) charged by Deutsche bank for this service.

 - Step 2: The bank will then provide you with a document confirming credit of your account with the necessary mandatory minimum amount as required by the Embassy/Consulate.
 Use this document while submitting your visa application at the German Embassy in your country.